rudi77/sdc/project5/writeup.md

 # Vehicle Detection Project

 This is this fifth and last project of the first term.
 In this project vehicles in a provided movie shall be detected.
-Therefore a mixture of image processing and machine learing pipeline shall be implemented.
+Additionaly, I've also re-used the code from project 4 to detect road lanes.

 The goals / steps of this project are the following: